Ancestral Womb and Postpartum Care Program

 An ancestral practice that supports the postpartum body, spirit, and energy field.
 This ceremony includes:

-• A herbal bath to invite the spirit back into the body
+• An herbal bath to invite the spirit back into the body

 • Abdominal massage to tend the womb and support healing

-• Use of fire and sacred instruments to regenerate and rebalance the physical, emotional, and spiritual bodies
+• Fire and sacred instruments to regenerate and rebalance the physical, emotional, and spiritual bodies

 In many traditions, Cerradas are offered in a Temazcalli.
-We currently offer Cerradas in-home or with the support of a cedar sauna, with hopes of building a traditional Temazcalli in the future.
+We currently offer Cerradas in-home or with the support of a cedar sauna seasonally, with hopes of building a traditional Temazcalli in the future.

 Four women gather on a wooden deck outside a yurt, arranging and holding fresh herbs and flowers.
 One woman in a black tank top and beige pants holds a blue bucket, another in glasses with a red top arranges flowers, a woman in brown with black and white polka pants holds a bouquet, and a woman in purple with colorful embroidery is standing and smiling.
 Hills and a cloudy sky are in the background.